akase244/synpack/README.md

 # Synpack(心拍) - TCP Heartbeat Tool
-Synpack is a lightweight network tool that sends TCP SYN packets to a specified host and port.
+Synpack is a lightweight network tool that sends TCP SYN packets.